lukaemon/Coursera-ML-AndrewNg/README.md

 ### [ex6-SVM](http://nbviewer.jupyter.org/github/icrtiou/coursera-ML/tree/master/ex6-SVM/)
 ### [ex7-kmeans and PCA](http://nbviewer.jupyter.org/github/icrtiou/coursera-ML/tree/master/ex7-kmeans%20and%20PCA/)
 * [The Elements of
 Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/) pg.64 has very good explanation about **singular value decomposition**, which is used to find principle components in our PCA.
 The book is free to download.
+* [The Deep Learning (ch2.7, 2.8)](http://www.deeplearningbook.org/) has briefly talked about `eigendecomposition` and `SVD`

 ### [ex8-anomaly detection and recommendation](http://nbviewer.jupyter.org/github/icrtiou/coursera-ML/tree/master/ex8-anomaly%20detection%20and%20recommendation/)